Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Introduction

-Moreover, considering that users frequently upload videos to social platforms, we explore a strategy called {\em VideoFacePoison}, a method extended from FacePoison to protect videos efficiently.
+Moreover, considering that users frequently upload videos to social platforms, we explore a strategy called {\em VideoFacePoison}, an extension of FacePoison designed for effective video protection.
 Since the adjacent frames in a video have strong temporal connections, we hypothesize that the adversarial perturbations across these frames also share temporal consistency.
-Based on this insight, we develop an optical flow based strategy to propagate adversarial perturbations from one frame to adjacent frames, instead of calculating FacePoison on all frames.
+Based on this insight, we develop an optical flow-based strategy to propagate adversarial perturbations from one frame to adjacent frames, instead of calculating FacePoison on all frames.

 Extensive experimental evaluations are performed on five mainstream face detectors on public face detection datasets, showing the effectiveness of our method in disturbing face detectors.
 We then apply our method to obstruct eleven well-known DeepFake models.
 The results demonstrate that our method can effectively degrade the visual quality of DeepFake faces.